projectara/greybus-spec/source/device_class/camera.rst

 As a result the Camera Bundle shall stay in the UNCONFIGURED state without modifying the device state.

-The Camera Module shall report in the Response, along with the (eventually adjusted) image format, width and height, the Virtual Channel number and Data Types for each stream, regardless of whether the requested configuration was supported or not.
+The Camera Module shall report in the Response, along with the (optionally adjusted) image format, width and height, the Virtual Channel number and Data Types for each stream, regardless of whether the  response was adjusted or not

 All Virtual Channel numbers shall be identical and between zero and three inclusive.